Skip to Main Content

 What is a Popular Source?

-Popular sources are written for a general audience and are intended to inform readers on a broad range of topics, such as news events, topics of current interest, and the business and entertainment worlds.
+Popular sources are written for a general audience and are intended to inform readers on various topics, such as news events, topics of current interest, and the business and entertainment worlds.
 Examples include newspapers, magazines, best-sellers, and consumer-oriented websites.
-They can be useful for getting ideas for a topic or for background information.
+They can be useful for getting ideas for a topic or background information.
 When used to document historical events, cultural practices, or public opinion, popular sources may be valuable to researchers as primary source material.

 Typical characteristics of popular sources: